Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 Deletion Semantics, View Scale, and Container Split Policy

 Additional properties can be defined with the Set Association Role tool.
 The properties are applicable to specific association roles and will vary depending on the specified Role Type.
-See the list of association properties and if they apply to a container or structure.

 - View Scale—Container only